 Submit the following to the nursing office:

-- Allied Health application with high school transcript or GED scores and passing.
+- Allied Health application with high school transcript or GED scores.

 - Official transcripts from all colleges attended, if applicable.

-- Completion of the COMPASS entrance exam with a minimum score of 55% on the pre-algebra math section and 80% on the reading comprehension section.
+- Completion of the LVN Accuplacer entrance exam with a minimum score of 63% on the arithmetic/math section and 80% on the reading comprehension section.

 Before being accepted into the Vocational Nursing program, an applicant who's native language* is not English must submit an acceptable score on the TOEFL iBT by the end of the application period in which applicant is applying.
 Please review English Proficiency Requirement.

 Once selected for admission to the nursing program, the student must: